 Now retired, Mr Fouillard continues to be involved in his community and has been a member of the CÉCS board since June 2012.

 Bi-Tiessé Théophile Irié comes from Ivory Coast in West Africa.
 In 2008, he and his family decided to take up residence in Montreal, Quebec.
 Trained as a mechanical engineer, he worked for a number of years in that field prior to specializing in mining engineering.
 In 2013, he moved to Saskatchewan and established a consulting firm on energy efficiency and renewable energy.

-Mr Irié has worked with the Association canadienne-française de Regina since 2014, first as Coordinator and, since 2015, as Executive Director.
+Mr Irié worked with the Association canadienne-française de Regina from 2014-2017, first as Coordinator and, from 2015-2017, as Executive Director.
 At the same time, he has been working on his PhD at the University of Regina and working toward his Project Management Professional certificate.
 He has been Vice-Chair of the CÉCS since June 2016.